Real-Gecko/KSP-SimpleConstruction/docs/PartInvoice.md

 ## Part Invoice

-This add-on adds one parts based upon stock models and textures
+This add-on adds one part based upon stock models and textures

 ---